2022 Executive Candidates

 Andres Pang Becker & Chris Speed, standing for reelection

 Bringing together the folks of APSC to enjoy fine food and music is what the Social Committee has always done.
 We have had the opportunity to help provide memorable gastronomic experiences from breakfast of gourmet café and artisan, vegan organic carrot cake to brunch with farm fresh, free-range heirloom eggs to dinners of rare steak and Italian marinated chicken, to the Thanksgiving entrée with turkey, ham, or stuffed portabella.
 Each soirée was garnished with dancing to live music under the stars with sailing friends.

-2020 was a cautious, challenging year; it gave us all the chance to reassess and affirm our desire to gather and celebrate as a club.
-Our social survey from this past June garnered useful feedback from you—the changing face of APSC’s membership—for which we are greatly appreciative.
+2020 and 2021 have been cautious, challenging years; it gave us all the chance to reassess and affirm our desire to gather and celebrate as a club.
 We shall, all things willing, set sail in a grand gravy boat to party once again (as responsibly as ever) in this uniquely green setting of Tommy Thompson Park.
-Let’s anticipate 2021 with a tune in our hearts and a hunger in our gut for a good time.
+Let’s anticipate 2022 with a tune in our hearts and a hunger in our gut for a good time.

 Yours in friendship.